Applicability of Hydrodynamics in Hadronic Phase of Heavy-Ion Collisions

-where $B_i$, $S_i$, and $Q_i$ are the baryon number, strangeness, and electric charge of the $i^{th}$ hadron.
-Here, $\mu_{B}$, $\mu_{S}$, $\mu_{Q}$ are the baryon, strange, and charge chemical potentials, respectively.
+{where $B_i$, $S_i$, and $Q_i$ are the baryon number, strangeness, and electric charge of the $i$th hadron.
+Here, $\mu_{B}$, $\mu_{S}$,} $\mu_{Q}$ are the baryon, strange, and charge chemical \mbox{potentials, respectively.}

+Knowing the partition function, one can calculate the pressure $P_i$, energy density $\varepsilon_i$, number density $n_i$, and entropy density $s_i$ as follows:

-Ideal HRG can be further extended by the inclusion of van der Waals (VDW) repulsive interactions between hadrons by considering a fixed volume to be occupied by each hadron (Excluded Volume HRG (EVHRG)).
-If $v = 16\pi r_h^3/3$ is the volume occupied by each hadron where $r_h$ is the hard-core radius, then the above-mentioned thermodynamic quantities are given by~\cite{Andronic2012,Vovchenko2015},
+The ideal HRG model can be further extended to the EVHRG model by the inclusion of van der Waals (vDW) repulsive interactions between hadrons by considering a fixed volume to be occupied by each hadron.
+If $v = 16\pi r_h^3/3$ is the volume occupied by each hadron where $r_h$ is the hard-core radius, then the thermodynamic quantities in Equations \eqref{eq2}--\eqref{eq5} are given by~\cite{Andronic2012, Vovchenko2015}